hokkeyplayer/hokkeyplayer/README.md

 - 👋 Hi, I’m @hokkeyplayer
 - 👀 I’m interested in learning something new, fresh and intelligent
 - 🌱 I’m currently learning Ruby and Cypress
-- 💞️ I’m looking to collaborate on Hired Regression
+- 💞️ I’m looking to learn some more <3
 - 📫 How to reach me igordba@yahoo.com

 <!---